protontypes/open-sustainable-technology/README.md

 - [Haztrak](https://github.com/USEPA/haztrak) - A web application that aims to illustrate how hazardous waste management software can interface with EPA's e-Manifest systems to track hazardous waste electronically from cradle-to-grave.
 - [e-Manifest](https://github.com/USEPA/e-manifest) - The purpose of e-Manifest is to establish a national information technology system that will enable the Agency and the hazardous waste program's industry and state stakeholders to transition the manifest system from one that is paper-intensive and burdensome to a system that is much more efficient.
 - [OpenSpecy](https://github.com/wincowgerDEV/OpenSpecy-package) - Raman and (FT)IR spectral analysis tool for plastic particles and other environmental samples.
-- [waste_flow](https://github.com/xapple/waste_flow) - A python package for retrieving and analyzing data concerning the waste management of European countries.
+- [waste_flow](https://github.com/xapple/waste_flow) - A Python package for retrieving and analyzing data concerning the waste management of European countries.
 - [The Clothing Loop](https://github.com/the-clothing-loop/website) - An initiative that offers an easy way for people to swap clothes with others in their own neighborhood.
 - [prommis](https://github.com/prommis/prommis) - Process Optimization and Modeling for Minerals Sustainability.
 - [Plastics Prototype](https://github.com/SchmidtDSE/plastics-prototype) - This tool explores different policy interventions both regionally and globally to help countries exploring ways to reduce the impact of plastic.
 - [CircuLaw](https://github.com/Dark-Matter-Labs/circulaw) - A knowledge platform dedicated to enabling the transition to a circular economy by identifying opportunities in current law to support a circular future.
-- [plasticparcels](https://github.com/OceanParcels/plasticparcels) - A python package for simulating the transport and dispersion of plastics in the ocean.
+- [plasticparcels](https://github.com/OceanParcels/plasticparcels) - A Python package for simulating the transport and dispersion of plastics in the ocean.
 - [Ecobricks](https://github.com/gea-ecobricks/ecobricks-org) - Ecobrick is a plastic bottle packed with used plastic to a set density, a way to take advantage of plastic's pros while protecting against its cons.

 ## Biosphere